 The Evolution of AC in Homes Across the Nation

-Air conditioning as we know it today was a happy side effect of the effort to establish humidity control in commercial industries.
-At first, only the wealthy could afford to air condition their homes due to the sheer size and exorbitant costs; however, as time passed, air conditioning eventually became available to almost everyone.
-Different regions of the US increased their use of air conditioning at different rates, and in regions such as the South, where growth was fast and steady, new opportunities became available in terms of building design and choosing where to live and work.
+Air conditioning as we know it today was a positive side effect of the effort to establish humidity control in commercial industries.
+At first, only the wealthy could afford to air condition their homes due to the sheer size and exorbitant costs.
+However, as time passed, air conditioning eventually became available to almost everyone.
+Different regions of the U.S. increased their use of air conditioning at different rates, and in regions such as the South, where growth was fast and steady, new opportunities became available in terms of building design and choosing where to live and work.

 Cristina has more than 4 years of experience in the remodeling and home design sector.
 She joined Fixr.com in 2017 and has since been working constantly with industry experts to bring the most accurate and reliable information regarding news, trends, and advice to homeowners and other industry pros.
 Her work has appeared in major industry publications, like Forbes, Realtor.com and the official publication of the National Kitchen & Bathroom Association.